 Project Summary: The Hub and Spoke initiative is a Health Home initiative created under Section 2703 of the Affordable Care Act for Vermont Medicaid beneficiaries with the chronic condition of opioid addiction.
 The Health Home integrates addictions care into general medical settings and links these settings to specialty addictions treatment programs in a unifying clinical framework.
 Two payments are used: bundled monthly rate for Hubs and a capacity-based payment for Spokes.
+This program sits within the Blueprint for Health.
 This Status Report is updated quarterly to align with the Hub & Spoke program's quarterly reports to CMS.

-- January 2013 Implementation across Vermont began. - July 2013 Start date of first State Plan Amendment for Health Home. - January 2014 Start date of second State Plan Amendment for Health Home.
+- January 2013 Hub & Spoke implementation began across Vermont. - July 2013 Start date of first State Plan Amendment for Health Home. - January 2014 Start date of second State Plan Amendment for Health Home.

-- Vermont is currently assessing and expanding state capacity to collect and report on performance metrics. - Access to treatment has steadily expanded, from 2,867 Medicaid beneficiaries receiving treatment in January 2013 to 5,432 in March 2016. - Program implementation and reporting are ongoing.
+- Vermont is currently assessing and expanding state capacity to collect and report on performance metrics. - Access to treatment has steadily expanded, from 2,867 Medicaid beneficiaries receiving treatment in January 2013 to 5,858 in January 2017. - December 2015 baseline for providers prescribing to ≥10 patients included in Performance Period 3 milestone (below) includes duplicates where providers are prescribing in multiple regions; the de-duplicated count is 67. - Program implementation and reporting are ongoing.